 (NSFW, if your work has a problem with reproductive biology and rough anatomical sketches.
 And if so, you should quit.)

 Dear Right Wing,

 Hi!
 Professional sex educator here, hoping to clear some things up.
 I know I’m the kind of sex educator you totally hate - the kind who believes in dumb commie things like accessible, affordable abortions for women who want them, medically accurate sex education that isn’t intentionally deceptive, universally available contraceptives, and protecting people’s (even sluts’!) reproductive health and rights in general - but that doesn’t change the fact that I’m thoroughly and scientifically educated about the nuances of sex and pregnancy, and most of you aren’t.
 You’re gonna have to trust that I might know a little bit more about this than you do, because it’s my job.
-After all, I don’t come down to the Senate floor and knock the “disenfranchising poor people” dick out of your mouths.
+After all, I don’t come down to the Senate floor and tell you how to best disenfranchise poor people.